Google Analytics Data Analysis (BigQuery)

 These results show that:

-• mail.google.com (736 seconds) and dealspotr.com (656 seconds) stand out with high average session durations - over 10 minutes and almost 11 minutes, respectively.
-This suggests very high user intent or strong link quality: users likely clicked through targeted or interesting content.
+- mail.google.com (736 seconds) and dealspotr.com (656 seconds) stand out with high average session durations - over 10 minutes and almost 11 minutes, respectively.
+This suggests either very high user intent or that users likely clicked through targeted or interesting content.

-A hit in Google Analytics refers to any user interaction with your website that results in data being sent to the Analytics server, such as viewing a page or clicking a button.
+As explained earlier, a hit in Google Analytics refers to any user interaction with the website that results in data being sent to the Analytics server, such as viewing a page or clicking a button.
 Below we'll calculate average page and event (e.g. clicks, video plays, downloads, etc.) hits per session (visit).

 %%bigquery